Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Introduction

 \section{Introduction}

-\ac{GCR} requires models to produce diverse, high-quality sentences from limited concepts, relying on intrinsic or external knowledge~\cite{CommonGen,dimongen}.
-In \ac{GCR}, a \ac{NLG} model is expected to generate sentences that are both \emph{quality-bearing} (i.e. logically coherent and commonsense-aware) and \emph{diverse} (i.e. offering varied viewpoints) based on limited input information (i.e. few concepts) relying on the models' intrinsic or externally retrieved knowledge~\cite{dimongen,yu:2022:diversifying,hwang:2023:knowledge}.
+\ac{GCR} requires models to produce diverse, high-quality sentences from limited concepts~\cite{CommonGen,dimongen}.
+In \ac{GCR}, a \ac{NLG} model is expected to generate sentences that are both \emph{quality-bearing} (i.e. logically coherent and commonsense-aware) and \emph{diverse} (i.e. offering varied scenarios) based on limited input information (i.e. few concepts) relying on the models' intrinsic or externally retrieved knowledge~\citep{dimongen,yu:2022:diversifying,hwang:2023:knowledge}.
 Although CommonGen~\cite{CommonGen} serves as a standard benchmark for \ac{GCR}, it suffers from critical data limitations: (1) \textbf{limited diversity}, as 83\% of concept sets have fewer than two references; and (2) \textbf{quality issues}, including near-duplicates and incomplete structures.
 Consequently, models fine-tuned on existing datasets often struggle to balance quality with semantic diversity or generalise to unseen concepts.

 Synthetic data generation offers a scalable solution~\citep{yu2024metamath, guo2024deepseek}.
-Compared to human annotations, it is easier to obtain scaleable and controllable quality data using \acp{LLM}~\citep{bauer2024comprehensive, liu2024best}.
+Compared to human annotations, it is easier to obtain scalable and controllable quality data using \acp{LLM}~\citep{bauer2024comprehensive, liu2024best}.
 However, recent studies have shown that synthetic data often face challenges such as low structural diversity, strong stylistic biases, and model collapse~\citep{yu2023large,shumailov2023curse}.
 Although recent work has attempted to diversify synthetic data~\citep{yu2023large,miranda2023beyond,ge2024scaling}, they mainly optimise the diversity of the \emph{data itself} rather than the \ac{Q-D} trade-off of the fine-tuned model-output.
 It remains unclear how to create synthetic data for \ac{GCR} so that both quality and diversity improve simultaneously after fine-tuning.

 To bridge the gap, we propose \textbf{CommonSyn}, the first-ever synthetic dataset specifically designed for diversifying \ac{GCR} considering CommonGen~\citep{CommonGen}, a widely-studied \ac{GCR} setup.
 We propose a two-stage method that evaluates multiple concept expansion and sample selection strategies to identify the optimal \ac{Q-D} frontier.
 By balancing the local diversity within each concept set and the global diversity across the entire dataset, CommonSyn not only improves the quality but also the diversity of several \acp{LLM} when fine-tuned, compared to using the manually annotated CommonGen training set.
 Furthermore, those fine-tuned models further improve performance of several other \ac{GCR} tasks, demonstrating the generalisability of CommonSyn.